To track your fitness progress, a body measurement chart is the best tool.

 Your weight measured on a scale fluctuates based on hydration levels, time of day, hormones, time of the month (for the ladies), quality of sleep, etc.

-Therefore, if you are the type to hop on the scale multiple times daily, it’s an unproductive and demotivating tool.
+Therefore, if you are the type to hop on the scale multiple times daily, make sure it’s an accountability tool rather than a source of frustration.

 Control your frequency, and when you do use the scale, schedule it in as you do with the body measurements.
 Similarly, make sure you get on the scale at the same time, on the same day, and before breakfast or a workout.